AlaoSUL/COUNTER_Reports/README.md

 to datetime since leading zeros in a integer are no longer permitted.
 The column cannot be recognized when the column field is put as a string.

 - The current workaround is a bit manual until I find a more efficient way to solve this data incompatibility.

+- In the export Excel file, I will convert the headers into a short date format "Jan-YY" or "Jan-15" which makes it more digestible when imported into Tableau for analysis.